Fuk Sumn: Background and recording

 "Fuk Sumn" originally contained a verse by Quavo, which was played at multiple listening events for Vultures 1.

-In an episode of the Stereovision podcast, BbyKobe stated he came up with the original idea for "Fuk Sumn", which he created as a solo song for Ty Dolla Sign.
-After ¥$ was formed, Ty Dolla Sign brought him to a studio session with Che Pope and Kanye West, introducing him to the two.
-West was impressed he produced the track, allegedly stating BbyKobe was "all we needed".

-Shdøw became involved with the song after record producer Timbaland sent him the song's a cappella, asking him to create his own version of the song.
-He worked on the song overnight, as the rest of the Vultures 1 team was currently in Miami, Florida, which he described as "exhausting but worth it."
-At roughly 4 a.m., he invited frequent collaborator Hubi to help him finish the beat over Discord, completing it 4 hours later.
+In December 2023, Shdøw became involved with "Fuk Sumn" after record producer Timbaland sent him the song's a cappella, asking him to create his own version.
+He worked on it overnight, as the rest of the Vultures 1 team was currently in Miami, Florida, which he described as "exhausting but worth it."
+At roughly 4 a.m., he invited frequent collaborator Hubi to help him finish its beat over Discord, completing it 4 hours later.
 The day after, West played their version at a Jamaican bar in Miami, which Shdøw described as feeling "surreal".
 West and Ty Dolla Sign later posted a tracklist containing "Fuk Sumn" online.
-According to Hubi, this version of the song is only slightly different compared to the one that released.
+According to Hubi, this version of the song is only slightly different compared to the one that was released.

 Versions of "Fuk Sumn" previewed at listening events for Vultures 1 originally featured vocals from American rapper Quavo, which were later removed in favor of Travis Scott.
 His removal received generally negative reception from fans, who overwhelmingly preferred his verse to Scott's.
 In January 2024, footage of West, Ty Dolla Sign, and Playboi Carti recording a music video for the song appeared online.
-Filmed outside of Wet in Las Vegas, Nevada, the video failed to release after being recorded.
+Filmed outside of Wet in Las Vegas, Nevada, the video failed to be released after being recorded.
+On February 10, Vultures 1 was released to digital download and streaming services, with "Fuk Sumn" included in its track list.

 On March 6, 2024, JPEGMafia played alternate versions of "Fuk Sumn" and "Paid" during his performance at Pitchfork Music Festival CDMX in Mexico, which featured additional production done by him.
 This version of "Fuk Sumn" reinstates Quavo's verse, has a darker atmosphere, is structured differently, and uses different percussion.
 Gabriel Bras Nevares of HotNewHipHop praised this version, saying it "made fans in the crowd go ballistic."
 Quavo reposted a video of JPEGMafia's performance, captioning it "GIVE Em What They Want" in reference to his removed verse.